 The 1/6 Micro Gravity Chair.

 Just as the Multi Axis Trainer gave us a glimpse into the best training available in the Mercury programme, now it was time for us to taste what it was like in the Apollo programme, the project that put mankind on the moon!
-And we did this by strapping into the 1/6 Micro Gravity Chair, the chair used to train astronauts how to walk on the lunar surface.
+And we did this by strapping into the 1/6 Micro Gravity Chair, the same chair actually used to train astronauts how to walk on the lunar surface.

 And it is here I have to apologise to the awesome trainers at Space Camp, who have the patience of absolute saints for putting up with me grinning like a schoolboy and trying to bounce as high as possible when we should have been going through the extremely serious process of learning specific body movements and steps to make low gravity walking easier.
 I have no doubt that if I was actually in space I would be floating off to Mars as we speak!